HajiraMarwah/react-concepts/react-concepts/API-Handling/fetchAxios.md

 ##  Fetch API in React

 ###  Description
-The **Fetch API** is built into JavaScript.
-In React, it’s commonly used inside `useEffect` to fetch data when a component mounts.
+The **Fetch API** is built into JavaScript.And in React, it’s commonly used inside `useEffect` to fetch data when a component mounts.

 **How it Works in React**
   1. Fetch returns a Promise: